vinayboggula/sql-data-warehouse-project/README.md

 Welcome to my **Data Warehouse and Analytics Project**! 🚀

-This project demonstrates the end-to-end development of a modern **SQL Server Data Warehouse**, starting from raw ERP and CRM data and transforming it into clean, structured, business-ready data for analytics.
+This project demonstrates the end-to-end development of a modern **data warehouse using PostgreSQL**, from loading raw ERP and CRM data to transforming it into clean, structured, and business-ready data for analytics.

-The project follows the **Medallion Architecture** approach with Bronze, Silver, and Gold layers and focuses on data engineering, ETL, data cleaning, dimensional modeling, and SQL-based analytics.
+The project follows the **Medallion Architecture** with Bronze, Silver, and Gold layers and applies practical concepts in **ETL, data cleaning, data integration, dimensional modeling, data quality, and SQL analytics**.

 ---

 ## 🏗️ Data Architecture

-The project follows a **Medallion Architecture** consisting of three layers:
+The project follows a three-layer **Medallion Architecture**:

 ### 🥉 Bronze Layer — Raw Data

-The Bronze layer stores data directly from the source systems with minimal transformation.
+The Bronze layer stores data from the source systems in its raw form.

+Data is sourced from:

+* ERP CSV files
-* Source: ERP and CRM CSV files
+* CRM CSV files

+The main purpose of this layer is to preserve the original source data before applying transformations.

+**Key activities:**

-* Data loaded into SQL Server
+* Loading CSV files into PostgreSQL
-* Preserves the original source data
+* Maintaining the original source structure
-* Used as the foundation for downstream transformations
+* Creating raw staging tables
+* Performing basic ingestion checks

+---

 ### 🥈 Silver Layer — Cleaned & Transformed Data

-The Silver layer prepares the raw data for analytical use.
+The Silver layer prepares the raw data for analytical processing.

-Key transformations include:

-* Data cleaning
+The transformation process includes:

-* Handling missing and invalid values
+* Handling missing values
-* Removing duplicates
+* Removing duplicate records
+* Correcting data types
 * Standardizing formats
-* Data type corrections
+* Cleaning inconsistent values
+* Validating data
+* Resolving data quality issues
 * Integrating ERP and CRM data

-* Resolving data quality issues
+The goal is to create reliable and consistent datasets for the Gold layer.

+---

 ### 🥇 Gold Layer — Business-Ready Data

 The Gold layer contains the final analytical data model.

-It uses a **Star Schema** consisting of:
+The data is organized using a **Star Schema**, consisting of:

-* Fact tables for measurable business events
+* Fact tables
-* Dimension tables for descriptive information
+* Dimension tables
-* Relationships optimized for analytical queries

-This layer is designed to make reporting and business analysis easier and more efficient.
+This layer is optimized for analytical queries and reporting.

 ---

 ## 📖 Project Overview

-The main goal of this project is to build a complete data warehouse that consolidates sales data from multiple source systems and transforms it into a reliable structure for analytics.
+The main objective of this project is to build a complete data warehouse in **PostgreSQL** that consolidates sales data from multiple source systems.

 The project covers:

 * 🏗️ Data warehouse architecture
 * 🔄 ETL pipelines
-* 🧹 Data cleaning and transformation
+* 🧹 Data cleaning
-* 🗂️ Data modeling
+* 🔗 Data integration
-* ⭐ Star schema design
+* ⭐ Dimensional modeling
 * 🧪 Data quality testing
 * 📊 SQL analytics
 * 📈 Business insights